Farmington Canal State Park Trail: Lock 12

 On North Brooksvale road in Cheshire is Lock 12, it is the "best-preserved relic of Connecticut's canal era."
 Lock 12 Historical Park includes a pavilion, picnic area and museum.
 In the early 1980s', the building at Lock 12 was donated to the town of Cheshire by Raimon L. Beard, who also credited as "instrumental in galvanizing support for the preservation of Lock 12".
 The museum houses "tools and implements of the canal era and wares manufactured in Cheshire during that time."
 It is open on weekends from late spring to early fall and by appointment.

 Activities

 Farmington Canal State Park Trail is divided into two parts.
-The one is a 5.5 mile multi-use trail extending south from Cornwall Street in Cheshire to Todd Street in Hamden.
+The one is a 5.5 mile multi-use trail extending south from Cornwall Avenue in Cheshire to Todd Street in Hamden.
 At the end of Todd Street is the beginning of Sleeping Giant State Park.
 The second is a 12.0 mile trail that runs from Connecticut Route 68 in Cheshire to Lazy Lane in Southington.
 The trail is complete, with the final section having opened in fall of 2017.
 The trail is able to be used by "walkers, joggers, bicyclists and skaters."
 Leary states that the Farmington Canal Heritage Trail is part of a larger greenway that consists of three sections in Avon, Farmington, and Simbury that will combine into one long trail.